Lockheed F-104 Starfighter: Taiwan Strait Crisis of 1958

 On 10 September, the first F-104s arrived in Taiwan, delivered disassembled by C-124 Globemaster II transport aircraft.
 This was the first time that air transport was used to move fighter aircraft long distances.
 Within 30 hours of arriving, First Lieutenant Crosley J. Fitton had the first of the 83rd's airplanes in the air, and by 19 September the entire unit was ready for day or night alert status.
-The F-104 flew a number of supersonic runs between Taiwan and mainland China at speeds up to Mach 2 as an air-superiority demonstration, and though there were no direct enemy engagements prior to withdrawal after a ceasefire was agreed on 6 October, the Starfighter provided a significant deterrent effect.
+The F-104 flew runs between Taiwan and mainland China at speeds up to Mach 2 as an air-superiority demonstration.
+According to Colonel Howard "Scrappy" Johnson, one of the pilots, the Starfighters were sent so the PLAAF would "track them on their radar screens ...and sit back and scratch their head in awe."

+The Starfighters were withdrawn after a ceasefire was agreed on 6 October, and Air Force officials credited the aircraft with deterring attacks.
 USAF Gen Laurence Kuter, commander-in-chief of the Pacific Air Forces, reported that the F-104A had "made a tremendous impression on both sides of the Taiwan Strait".